 - Write down questions to ask the doctor.

-- Take family or friend along, for support and can remember something that was missed or forgotten about.
+- Take family or friends along for support and can remember something that was missed or forgotten about.

 Back Pain Questions For The Doctor:

 - What is the most likely cause of this back pain?